bids-standard/BEP028_BIDSprov/bep028spec.md

 Note that some level of provenance is already encoded in BIDS (cf. the [`GeneratedBy`](https://bids-specification.readthedocs.io/en/stable/glossary.html#generatedby-metadata) of the `dataset_description.json` file that contains the provenance metadata for the dataset).
 This BEP avoids duplicating information already available in sidecar JSONs.

+## 1.3 Principles for encoding provenance In BIDS {#1-3-principles-for-encoding-provenance-in-bids}

+1. Provenance information SHOULD be included in a BIDS dataset when possible.
+2. If provenance records are included, these MUST be described using the conventions detailed by the BIDS-Prov specification.
+3. BIDS-Prov MAY be used to reflect the provenance of a dataset, a collection of files or a specific file at any level of the bids hierarchy.
+4. Provenance information SHOULD be anonymized/de-identified as necessary.

-### 1.3 Provenance format {#1-3-provenance-format}
+### 1.4 Provenance format {#1-4-provenance-format}

 BIDS-Prov metadata is written in JSON or JSON-LD.

-[JSON-LD](https://www.w3.org/TR/json-ld11/) is a specific type of JSON that allows encoding graph-like structures with the Resource Description Framework[^1].
+JSON-LD is a specific type of JSON that allows encoding graph-like structures with the Resource Description Framework.[^1]

+BIDS-Prov records use the PROV model ontology [^2], augmented by terms curated in this specification, and defined in the [BIDS-Prov context](https://purl.org/nidash/bidsprov/context.json).

 A skeleton for a BIDS-Prov JSON-LD file looks like this:
 ```